Ernie Renzel

-Ernest H. Renzel (August 7, 1907 - September 15, 2007) was an American politician who served as the mayor of San Jose, California, from 1945 until 1946.
+Ernest Henry Renzel Jr. (August 7, 1907 - September 15, 2007), commonly known as Ernie Renzel, was an American politician who served as the mayor of San Jose, California, from 1945 until 1946.
 He was known as the "Father of the San Jose International Airport" for his work in establishing a major airport in the city.

 Early life

-Ernie Renzel, Jr., was born on August 7, 1907, as a third-generation resident of San Jose.
+Ernest Henry Renzel Jr. was born on August 7, 1907, as a third-generation resident of San Jose, California.
 His grandfather, Conrad Renzel, was a San Jose baker who gradually expanded his South First Street bakery into a grocery store in the 1860s.
 Renzel's father, E.H.
 Renzel Sr., further expanded the family business to a wholesale grocery distributor by the 1880s.
 Renzel Sr. would become vice president and manager of the family grocery firm, Keystone Co., by the turn of the 20th century.

 Renzel was active in leadership activities while enrolled at San Jose High School.
 He served as student body president of the high school, joined the Rotary Club and held a perfect attendance record.
 Renzel was also an accomplished athlete during his early years and excelled at basketball, swimming and tennis.
 Renzel went on to study economics at Stanford University following his graduation from high school.
 He graduated from Stanford in 1929 and remained with the family grocery business after completing his degree at Stanford.

 Renzel held a wide range of interests throughout his life including economics, athletics and classical Greek philosophy.

 He married Edwina Ewing in Carmel-by-the-Sea in May 1929.
 They were divorced in March 1931.
 He then married Emily Hillebrand in Reno, Nevada on November 22, 1935.
 They lived together until her death in 1999.
 They had five children.

 On September 23, 2010, the residence where they resided, now recognized as the Ernest & Emily Renzel House, was listed on the National Register of Historic Places.